Simple science-backed things you can do to lose naturally

 2. Pop some friendly bacteria

-Boost your friendly bacteria by eating fermented veg such as sauerkraut and kimchi, fermented dairy such as kefir and yoghurt, or taking one to two acidophilus capsules each day
+Boost your friendly bacteria by eating fermented foods such as sauerkraut and kimchi, fermented dairy such as kefir and yoghurt, or taking one to two acidophilus capsules each day.

 3. Stock up on slow-release carbs